srcery-colors/.github/profile/README.md

 ## Contribute

 We welcome any contribution to the projects.
-Come and join us on Discord were you can share you work.
+Come and join us on Discord where you can share you work.